Carmoruda/dotfiles/README.md

 Introducing the Queenhub colorscheme.

-Based on the Github colorscheme, itś a beautiful and elegant dark theme.
+Based on the Github colorscheme, it's a beautiful and elegant dark theme.

 This colorscheme is used for all aspects in these dotfiles.